Skip to main content

 They’re not wealthy, but they’re staying AFLOAT

-While it was absolutely stunning, I spent most of the time plugging my ears to avoid the megaphone-wielding tour guide, dodging selfie sticks and trying no to murder people who think its ok to litter.
+While it was absolutely stunning, I spent most of the time plugging my ears to avoid the megaphone-wielding tour guide, dodging selfie sticks and trying not to murder people who think it’s ok to litter.

 The company we went with was called L Travel, and although there was nothing wrong with the tour itself, we just HATE tours.
-You can’t do Ha Long Bay without some sort of tour, but If like us you absolutely despise them we suggest you triple check that the tour you’re booking goes to LA HAN BAY, It’s at the south end of Ha Long Bay and has the same limestone karst islets that make that make Ha Long Bay famous but without the tourists and boat overcrowding that plague Ha Long Bay.
+You can’t do Ha Long Bay without some sort of tour, but If like us you absolutely despise them we suggest you triple-check that the tour you’re booking goes to LA HAN BAY.
+It’s at the south end of Ha Long Bay and has the same limestone karst islets that make Ha Long Bay famous but without the tourists and boat overcrowding that plague Ha Long Bay.

-A cheap as chips DIY Alternative to the tour that we only figured out at the end would be to head to the pier and jump a little ferry taxi from Ben Beo ferry terminal to Dao Khi Island (A.K.A Monkey Island) for 5000 VND (€0.19) per person.
-Visit on either first taxi boat or get there for about 4 pm (when the majority of tour boats leave!)
+A cheap-as-chips DIY Alternative to the tour that we only figured out at the end would be to head to the pier and jump a little ferry taxi from Ben Beo ferry terminal to Dao Khi Island (A.K.A Monkey Island) for 5000 VND (€0.19) per person.
+Visit on either the first taxi boat or get there at about 4 pm (when the majority of tour boats leave!)
 Taxi boats pass through one of the Bay’s largest floating fishing villages where over 1000 people live, so you’re killing two birds with no tourists (that’s probably not the real saying though…)

 Food in Cat Ba: